Arch Linux: Repositories

 The unstable repository was dropped in July 2008 and most of the packages moved to other repositories.
+The community repository was merged with extra in May 2023.
 In addition to the official repositories, there are a number of unofficial user repositories.

 The most well-known unofficial repository is the Arch User Repository, or AUR, hosted on the Arch Linux site.
 The AUR does not host binary packages but instead a collection of build scripts known as PKGBUILDs.
-PKGBUILD scripts are executed by the makepkg command, which downloads the necessary files from the software's repository and builds them using the Arch Build System.
+PKGBUILD scripts are executed by the makepkg command, which downloads the necessary files from the software's repository and builds them using the Arch build system.

 The Arch Linux repositories contain both libre and nonfree software, and the default Arch Linux kernel contains nonfree proprietary blobs, hence the distribution is not endorsed by the GNU project.
 The linux-libre kernel can be installed from the AUR or by enabling Parabola's repositories.

-Arch Build System (ABS)
+Arch build system (ABS)

-The Arch Build System (ABS) is a ports-like source packaging system that compiles source tarballs into binary packages, which are installed via Pacman.
-The Arch Build System provides a directory tree of shell scripts, called PKGBUILDs, that enable any and all official Arch packages to be customized and compiled.
-Rebuilding the entire system using modified compiler flags is also supported by the Arch Build System.
-The Arch Build System makepkg tool can be used to create custom pkg.tar.zst packages from third-party sources.
+The Arch build system (ABS) is a ports-like source packaging system that compiles source tarballs into binary packages, which are installed via Pacman.
+The Arch build system provides a directory tree of shell scripts, called PKGBUILDs, that enable any and all official Arch packages to be customized and compiled.
+Rebuilding the entire system using modified compiler flags is also supported by the Arch build system.
+The Arch build system makepkg tool can be used to create custom pkg.tar.zst packages from third-party sources.
 The resulting packages are also installable and trackable via Pacman.

 Arch User Repository (AUR)

-In addition to the repositories, the Arch User Repository (AUR) provides user-made PKGBUILD scripts for packages not included in the repositories.
+In addition to the repositories, the Arch User Repository (AUR) provides user-made PKGBUILD scripts for packages not included within the main repositories.
 These PKGBUILD scripts simplify building from source by explicitly listing and checking for dependencies and configuring the install to match the Arch architecture.
 Arch User Repository helper programs can further streamline the downloading of PKGBUILD scripts and associated building process.

 However, this comes at the cost of executing PKGBUILDs not validated by a trusted person; as a result, Arch developers have stated that the utilities for automatic finding, downloading and executing of PKGBUILDs will never be included in the official repositories.
+Instances of malware have been discovered in the past such as on 19 July 2025 when a modified Firefox build was actually a RAT, thus AUR packages should be installed with great care and Arch Linux directs users to avoid AUR helpers.

-Users can create packages compatible with Pacman using the Arch Build System and custom PKGBUILD scripts.
+Users can create packages compatible with Pacman using the Arch build system and custom PKGBUILD scripts.
 This functionality has helped support the Arch User Repository, which consists of user contributed packages to supplement the official repositories.

-The Arch User Repository provides the community with packages that are not included in the repositories.
-Reasons include:
+The Arch User Repository provides the community with packages that are not included in the main repositories.
+Reasons for exclusion from the main repositories include: